 Brown Jordan recently played a starring role in the creation of an exceptional collection of student designed furniture.
 The pieces were developed by 16 students at the Savannah College of Art and Design over a ten-week period with Elton serving as a mentor.
 “It’s such an honor to help guide these extremely talented and innovative young minds,” says Elton.
 “The pieces they created are both masterfully crafted and conceptually original.”
 In fact, this month one of the students from SCAD starts in the iconic Brown Jordan design department.
 “At this point in my career nothing is more gratifying than to be able to provide an opportunity to one of the students from the SCAD experience,” says Elton.

 Elton was joined by renowned designer Richard Frinier and former Architectural Digest editor Margaret Russell in critiquing the pieces.
 All were made from a thermally engineered wood.
 “This modified wood works great outdoors, and we don’t have to affect teak and rain forests,” notes Elton.
 “We are able to give back to the environment and offer opportunities for students.”
 The winning designers were honored at the International Contemporary Furniture Fair this past May in New York City.

-Twenty eight years into his tenure with Brown Jordan, Elton still loves his job.
+More than twenty eight years into his tenure with Brown Jordan, Elton still loves his job.
 He was recently honored with the 2018 Lifetime Achievement Award by the International Casual Furnishings Association for his impressive contributions to the design industry.
 Today, he is a respected influencing force among his peers as he continues to build on the Brown Jordan legacy, a truly iconic brand.